 Supporting the Local Church

-Pastor Kambale Muiliba (age 54) has been a pastor for over 20 years.
+At fifty-four years of age, Pastor Kambale Muiliba has been a pastor for over twenty years.
 His church is very poor and he has no salary, but he is allowed to farm the church land with his wife Kavujiho.

 He juggled farming with his work as a pastor in order to support his children, but it was very difficult.
 He had been serving Mole village in the Democratic Republic of Congo for two years when he first heard about the Tearfund supported program from staff at the Baptist Church of Central Africa.